Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

 Auto shut-offAfter 10 minutes of inactivity After 30 minutes of inactivity

-Extras Comes with a heat-resistant travel pouch, travel charging dock, and presentation box.Heat-resistant protective plate guard, plus the option for personalisation.
+Extras Comes with a heat-resistant travel pouch, a travel charging dock and a presentation boxHeat-resistant protective plate guard, plus the option for personalisation

 Dyson Corrale design:

-One of the reasons the Dyson Corrale feels so exciting is that it looks quite different.
-First up, it’s cordless, which has big benefits when it comes to styling without feeling restricted.
-It's especially handy if you like to wave or curl your hair with straighteners as well as for touching up your hair on the go.
-However, it’s also quite chunky.
+One of the reasons the Dyson Corrale felt so exciting when it first launched is that it looks quite different to your average pair of straighteners.
+Firstly, it has cordless functionality, which has big benefits in terms of where you style.
+It's especially handy if you like to wave or curl your hair with straighteners as well as for touching up your hairstyle on the go.
+However, it’s also quite a chunky tool.
 Where most straighteners have become sleeker and more streamlined over the years, the Dyson Corrale is very much the opposite.
-This impacts the weight, and at 561g cordless, it’s nearly twice as heavy as the GHD Platinum+.
+This impacts the weight; at 561g cordless (i.e. more than half a kilo), it’s nearly twice as heavy as the ghd Platinum+.
 It looks good though, and the magpies among us will like the super-shiny finish to the metallic accents on the sides and plates.
-Instead of a complete opening from the tips of the plates to the hinge, the gap is only between the plates, which makes space for a screen and a control pad where you can check the battery level and adjust the temperature settings.
+Instead of a complete opening from the tips of the plates to the hinge, the gap is only between the plates, which frees up space for a screen and control pad for monitoring its battery level and adjusting its temperature settings.

-On the flipside, the GHD Platinum+ looks and feels exactly as you’d expect a straightener to.
-They’re narrow and sleek, with a gap in the middle that spans the length of the tool, and have a cord at the base.
-We never thought we’d be impressed by a cord, but this one is pretty cool.
-It has a 360º swivel that allows you to twist and turn the straighteners without tugging at the wires or becoming trapped in a tangle.
+The ghd Platinum+, on the other hand, looks and feels exactly as you’d expect a straightener to.
+It's narrow and sleek, with a gap in the middle that spans the length of the tool, while its cord sits at the end.
+We never thought we’d be impressed by a cord, but this one is pretty cool; it features a 360º swivel that allows you to twist and turn the straighteners without tugging at the wire or getting tangled up in it.
 There’s also a wishbone-shaped hinge that stands out from the rest of the design and is there to give you more control over your style.
-Instead of a choice of temperatures, there’s just one button that turns the styler on and sets it to 185ºC.
-The Platinum+ is nice and lightweight at 302g and the plates are narrow enough to work for long hairstyles and short hairstyles alike.
+Instead of a choice of temperatures, there’s just one button that turns the styler on and sets it to 185ºC – this is the temperature that ghd says inflicts less damage without compromising on results.
+The Platinum+ is also nice and lightweight at 302g and the plates are narrow enough to work for long hairstyles and short hairstyles alike.

 Dyson Corrale features:

 When it comes to fancy features, the Dyson Corrale leaves even the best straighteners for thick hair in the shade.
-It can be used with the removable cord plugged in, or 70 minutes of charge will reward you with 30 minutes of cordless styling.
-This should be ample time for most people to take their hair from curly to straight, and definitely enough time for a touch-up on ad-hoc frizzy bits.
-It’s worth noting that the Corrale is powered by a lithium battery, and these have earned some negative press lately (especially when used on planes) so we’re pleased to report this tool has a flight-safe mode.
+It can be used with the removable cord plugged in, or 70 minutes of charge will yield 30 minutes of cordless styling.
+While that won't be enough time for everyone to style their full head of hair from curly to straight, it's enough time for a good touch-up to smooth out areas of frizz.
+It’s worth noting that the Corrale is powered by a lithium battery, which have earned some negative press lately (especially when used on planes), but we’re pleased to report this tool has a flight-safe mode.

-As the brand’s most premium straightener, GHD Platinum+ boasts all their top-tier tech.
-The coated plates have sensors that monitor their temperature 250 times per second in order to maintain the heat of 185ºC.
-This is GHD’s optimum styling temperature, chosen as it delivers impressive results without compromising the health of your hair.
+As one of the brand’s most premium straighteners, second only to the ghd Chronos, the Platinum+ boasts all their top-tier tech.
+The coated plates have sensors that monitor their temperature 250 times per second to maintain the heat at 185ºC.
+As mentioned, this is ghd’s optimum styling temperature because it delivers impressive results without compromising your health's her.

-The plates also feature an ultra-zone predictive technology that recognizes both the thickness of your hair and the speed of your styling in order to adjust the heat accordingly.
-This means personalized results, but without having to put in more effort.
-The plates are floating too, which is why you might notice that they have a bit of bounce when you push them together.
-This stops them from creating too much tension or friction on the hair, no matter how hard you clamp them down.
-It’s a big plus for anyone who has a tendency to be a bit too heavy-handed with their straighteners.
+The plates also feature ultra-zone predictive technology, which recognises both the thickness of the section of hair and the speed of your styling to adapt the heat accordingly.
+This means personalised results without any additional effort on your part.
+The plates are floating, too, which is why you might notice that they have a bit of bounce when you compress them.
+This stops them from creating too much tension or friction in the hair, no matter how hard you clamp them down.
+It’s a big plus for anyone who tends to be a too heavy-handed with their straighteners.

 dyson corrale review before and after photos